Danni Washington

-Daniell "Danni" Washington is an American activist, artist and presenter who campaigns for cleaner, plastic-free oceans.
-She founded the Not-for-Profit Big Blue & You.
+Daniell "Danni" Washington is an American activist, artist, and presenter who campaigns for cleaner, plastic-free oceans.
+She founded the Big Blue & You, a non-profit organization.
 Washington presents the STEM-themed TV show Xploration Nature Knows Best, Mission Unstoppable, and web series Science the $#!* out of it.

+Early life and education

+Washington grew up in Miami, Florida, and is of Jamaican heritage.
+She studied Marine Science and Biology at the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science, where she graduated in 2008.

 Career

-Washington grew up in Miami, Florida and has Jamaican heritage.
-She studied Marine Science/Biology at the Rosenstiel School of Marine and Atmospheric Science, University of Miami, graduating in 2008.

 When she was 21, Washington and her mother both co-founded Big Blue & You, an activist group aimed at teaching young people about the seas of the world and the issues that they face.

 Washington won $10,000 for the Follow Your Heart tour, sponsored by Roxy, and invested it into starting the ArtSea Festival in Virginia Key Beach, Miami, aimed at using crafts, design and interactive stalls to engage children with science and the ocean.
 The beach was chosen given its significance as the only major beach in the area open to people of color during the Jim Crow era.
 Washington herself dresses as the 'Mocha Mermaid' for the event to encourage young women into marine conservation.
 Caribbean National Weekly honored Washington as one of 'Jamaican Diaspora 20 under 40' for her work with ocean activism and as the 'Mocha Mermaid'.

-In 2016 Washington began to present her own TV show on the Xploration Station run of programs for Fox.
+In 2016, Washington began to present her own TV show on the Xploration Station run of programs for Fox.
 The show was called Xploration Nature Knows Best and discusses the ways scientists take inspiration from the natural world to achieve major feats of engineering and innovation.
 The show ran for two seasons, and Washington is considered to be the first African American woman to host her own science show.
 She co-hosted two seasons of 'Science the $#!* Out of It' with comedian Krystyna Hutchinson.
 In 2019, she became a part of team for the female led STEM show Mission Unstoppable.